streamsets/tutorials/tutorial-hivedrift/readme.md

 [Data drift](https://streamsets.com/blog/start-with-why-data-drift/), the constant unplanned morphing of data structure and semantics, is a perennial problem for data engineers.
 Schema changes can break integrations and, in the worst case, silently propagate bad data through the system and lead to decisions being made based on faulty analysis.

 In the past, data engineers would have to react to drift manually - looking for changes in the incoming schema, altering Hive tables by hand, and re-submitting broken ingest jobs.
-The [StreamSets Data Collector](https://streamsets.com/product/) [Hive Drift Solution](https://streamsets.com/documentation/datacollector/latest/help/#Hive_Metadata/HiveDriftSolution_title.html) addresses schema drift by automatically creating and altering tables in near real-time, making data immediately ready for consumption by end users.
-This tutorial walks you through setting up Hive Drift Solution for a simple use case.
+The [StreamSets Data Collector](https://streamsets.com/product/) [Drift Synchronization](https://streamsets.com/documentation/datacollector/latest/help/#Hive_Drift_Solution/HiveDriftSolution_title.html#concept_fjj_zcf_2w) feature addresses schema drift by automatically creating and altering tables in near real-time, making data immediately ready for consumption by end users.
+This tutorial walks you through setting up Drift Synchronization for a simple use case.

 Here's the scenario: we want to ingest shipment records from a table in a relational database to a Hadoop environment where they can be queried with Apache Hive or Apache Impala.
-We'll create the source table, populate it with some initial data, create a pipeline using the Hive Drift Solution, and see data flowing into an automatically created Hive table from the Impala shell.
+We'll create the source table, populate it with some initial data, create a pipeline using Drift Synchronization, and see data flowing into an automatically created Hive table from the Impala shell.
 Then we'll inject some data drift by adding a few columns to our table to support a new business requirement, and see how this change is propagated through the system, resulting in an updated table structure on the Hadoop side.

 ![image alt text](RDBMS-SDC-Hive.png)

+This tutorial writes data using the [Avro](http://avro.apache.org/) data format.
+It is also possible to configure Drift Synchronization with [Parquet](http://parquet.apache.org/) - see the [Parquet Case Study](https://streamsets.com/documentation/datacollector/latest/help/index.html#Hive_Drift_Solution/HiveDriftSolution_title.html#concept_vl3_v2f_zz) for more details.

 ## Prerequisites

-The Hive Drift Solution is an advanced feature, so this tutorial skips the basics of installing StreamSets Data Collector (SDC), configuring a JDBC driver etc. If you're new to SDC, you should work through the [basic tutorial](https://streamsets.com/documentation/datacollector/latest/help/#Tutorial/Tutorial-title.html) first.
+Drift Synchronization is an advanced feature, so this tutorial skips the basics of installing StreamSets Data Collector (SDC), configuring a JDBC driver etc. If you're new to SDC, you should work through the [basic tutorial](https://streamsets.com/documentation/datacollector/latest/help/#Tutorial/Tutorial-title.html) first.

 You will need access to a Hive installation - you can use any of the [Cloudera](https://www.cloudera.com/), [MapR](https://www.mapr.com/) or [Hortonworks](http://hortonworks.com/) distributions, or a plain [Apache distribution](http://hadoop.apache.org/releases.html).